shichao-ma/Insight_data_challenge/README.md

 # Insight Data Challenge

-This project is design for accomplishing [Insight Data Challenge](https://github.com/InsightDataScience/h1b_statistics), in which I am given a dataset that contains some information on H1B applications and need to write a program that does some data aggregation without using canned solutuions.
+This project is design for accomplishing the [Insight Data Challenge](https://github.com/InsightDataScience/h1b_statistics), in which I am given a dataset that contains some information on H1B applications and need to write a program that does some data aggregation without using canned solutuions.

 # Task Analysis

-The task contain three basic components:
+The task contains three basic components:

  1. Write a usable *.csv* reader/writer to parse a *.csv* file.
  2. Count